xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Materials

-Materials, represented as `scene_material`, are defined by a material type and a few parameters, common to all materials.
+Materials, represented as `material_data`, are defined by a material type and a few parameters, common to all materials.
 In particular, we support the following materials: